Varicose Veins

 Symptoms

-- Itching around one or more of the veins
+- Itching or discoloration near the veins

 Risk Factors